quantopian/quantopian-drafts/data-history-draft.md

 One way to conceptualize this is that the data returned by history returns "boxes" of the underlying data.

-### Specifying Frequency

-The parameters above, i.e. "7d", "15m", and "3d" specify the length of the window returned.

-- days
-    - "d"
-        - "1d", returns the current bar.
-        - "2d", returns a sampling of the current and previous bar.
-        - "3d", returns a sampling of the current bar and the two previous
-        - and so on

-- minutes
-    - "m"
-    The 'm' suffix returns an absolute number of minute bars.
-        - "1m", returns the current minute
-        - "2m", returns the a sampling of the current minute plus the previous minute
-        - "391m", returns a sampling of all the minutes in the current day, plus the difference between how many minutes have occurred so far in the current and the minutes in the previous day.
-In the case of a half-day, the 391 minute window would extend over three calendar days.
-    - "d"
-    Often when dealing with minute data, it is useful to specify the window length in days.
-The day window always starts at the beginning of a trading day, it is not a rolling start within the day.
-        - "1d", returns a sampling of the minutes so far in the current day.
-        - "2d", returns a sampling the minutes so far in the current day, plus all the minutes from the previous day.
-        - and so on...

-- days and minutes
-    - "W"
-    The 'W' suffix returns weeks.
-        - "1W", The -1 indexed week will be the current week of the algorithm time, up until the current bar.
-        All other weeks will have the open as the open of the first business day in the week, and the close as the close of the last available business day of the week.
-    - "M"
-    The 'M' suffix returns months.
-        - "1M", The -1 indexed month will be the current month of algorithm time, up until the current bar.
-        All other months will have the open as the open of the first business day of the monht, and the close as the close of the last available business day of the month.

-Note with "d" in minute mode, a half day counts as a total day, so the total number of minutes sampled when specifying the window using days can change depending on holidays.

-To further cement the relationship of using "d" in minute mode and using "d" in daily mode.
-On the last trading minute of each day, the statement of `date.history(bar_count=1, frequency='1d', field='price')` should be the same for both.
+### Specifying bar_count and frequency

+The frequency parameters above, i.e. "7d", "15m", and "3d", specify how often the data is sampled.
+The bar_count specifies the number of samples to include in the dataframe returned by the history function.
+Below are code for common scenarios, along with explanations of the data returned.

+- Monthly Units
+    - "M" suffix to the frequency parameter.
+        - Months are always calendar months.
+        - data.history(1, "1M", "price") will return a dataframe with 1 row corresponding to the current calendar month of algorithm time, up until the current bar.
+        - The current monthly bar will have:
+             - open as the open of the first business day of the month
+             - close as the close of the most recent data bar delivered to the algorithm
+        - All other months will have the open as the open of the first business day of the month, and the close as the close of the last business day of the month.

+- Weekly Units
+    - "W" suffix to the frequency parameter.
+        - Weeks are always trading weeks, running Monday-Friday.
+For weeks where one or more days is a holiday, the weekly bar for that week is included as a complete week.
+        - data.history(1, "1W", "price") returns the current week of the simulation, up until the current bar, even if the week is partial (i.e. current day is Wednesday, you'll receive one bar comprised of data from Monday through Wednesday).
+        - The current week bar will have:
+              - open as the open of the first business day of the week
+              - close as the close of the most recent data bar delivered to the algorithm
+        - All prior weeks will have the open as the open of the first business day in the week, and the close as the close of the last business day of the week.

+- Day Units
+    - "d" suffix to the frequency parameter
+    - returns are always in daily bars and bars never span more than one trading day
+    - examples:
+        - data.history(1, "1d", "price") returns the data since the current day's open as a bar, even if it is partial.
+        - data.history(2, "1d", "price") returns the previos day as a bar, as well as data since the open for the current day.
+        - data.history(3, "1d", "price") returns the previos two days as bars, as well as data since the open for the current day.
+    - frequency specified in days will treat any trading day as a single day unit.
+Scheduled half day sessions, early closures for emergencies such as Hurrican Sandy, and other truncated sessions are all treated as a single trading day.

+- Minute Units
+    - returns are always in minutes. *Beware* that the returning dataframe may span more than one trading day.
+    - specifying a frequency in minutes for a daily simulation will raise and exception.
+    - "m" suffix to the frequency parameter
+        - data.history(1, "1m", "price") returns a dataframe with one rwo corresponding to the current minute
+        - data.history(2, "1m", "price") returns a dataframe with two rows, corresponding to the current minute plus the previous minute
+        - data.history(391, "1m", "price") returns a dataframe with 391 rows corresponding to the current minute plus the previous 390.
+              - The purpose of this example is to illustrate that minute frequency history requests can span multiple trading days.
+              - A full trading day is comprised of just 390 minutes, so the dataframe will always include all the minutes in the current day.
+In the Nth minute of the day, the dataframe will have N minutes from today plus 391-N minutes from the prior day.
+In the case of a half day, there are just 195 minutes of trading.
+If the prior day were a half day, at the open the dataframe returned would have the first bar from today, 195 bars for the half day, and 195 bars from two days prior.

+For day, week, and month units, the values of the most recent bar in the history will differ when used in daily simulation versus minutely simulation.
+The reason for the difference is that in minute simulation (as well as paper trading and live trading) the current day can be partial.
+Only at the last trading minute of each day will `date.history(bar_count=1, frequency='1d', field='price')` return identical values for both minutely and daily simulations.

 ### Constraints